 The governance system of all the group Action Logement entities is joint.
 This joint system is characterised by equal representation within its management bodies between the representatives of the national inter-professional representative organisations of employers and the representatives of the national inter-professional representative organisations of employees (the "Social Partners").
 The Issuer is however structurally dependent on the government which is represented by three government commissioners on its Board of Directors, who have a veto right over certain decisions provided for by its Articles of Association.
-The Five-Year Agreement defines between the State and the Issuer, the general guidelines negotiated with the Social Partners, and the mechanisms financed by the PEEC and implemented by the Issuer.
+The 2023-2027 Five-Year Agreement defines between the State and the Issuer, the general guidelines negotiated with the Social Partners, and the mechanisms financed by the PEEC and implemented by the Issuer.

 Negotiations between the Social Partners and the State could, in certain cases, create situations of tension in the management of the group Action Logement.
 Moreover, the Issuer is not able to anticipate the State's decisions, whose positions may change.
-The Five-Year Agreement may possibly not be renewed.
+The 2023-2027 Five-Year Agreement may possibly not be renewed.
 It could be modified by amendment or renewed on less favourable terms.
-The State could also force the Issuer and its consolidated subsidiaries to increase public policy subsidies to the detriment of other activities more in line with the objectives of the Social Partners.
+Pursuant to the provisions of Article L.313-3 of the French Construction and Housing code, a consultation on the evaluation of the provisions for the last two years of the agreement will be agreed between the State and group Action Logement during the third year of application of the 2023-2027 Five-Year Agreement, i.e. by no later than 30 June 2025.
+The State could force the Issuer and its consolidated subsidiaries to increase public policy subsidies to the detriment of other activities more in line with the objectives of the Social Partners.